felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 {{< figure src="/img/compressed-book.jpg" position="center" caption="50 pages of pure nuggets!" >}}

-Instead of taking weeks to read, it will take me 1 hour.
+Instead of taking weeks to review that information, it will take me 1 hour.
 This feels almost like cheating, except it isn't!
 I worked hard for this outcome, and now I get to savour it.

 Books are not something to be afraid of.
 Not anymore.
 I realized I now get to decide which book I read.
 As a professional, I am the master of my own learning.
-Textbooks are not meant to be used only in a classroom, with a professor dragging you through it.
+Textbooks have a purpose outside the classroom, even if that means you won't have a profesor dragging you through it.
 Not all textbooks feature exercises and homework; some can be quite fun, relaxing, enlightening to read, without creating headaches or feeling like a puzzles.
-The book you chose almost certainly contains the answer to the question that made you choose it.
+A book you chose almost certainly contains the answer to the question that made you choose it.
 Imagine how you will feel when you finally get the answer you craved!